 About Fram Search

-We provide high quality contingent and retained recruitment to boutiques and global brands.
-We have long established relationships and access to deep talent pools.
-Fram takes a highly consultative approach, and we have a quality over quantity ethos.
-We are proud that our contingent fill rate is nearly three the industry average and we augment our retained search methodology with rigorous psychometric testing.
-Champions of diversity & inclusion, all staff have undertaken unconscious bias training.
+We provide high quality contingent and retained recruitment services to boutiques and global brands.
+We have long established relationships, outstanding market knowledge, and access to deep talent pools.
+Fram takes a highly consultative approach, combining outstanding tech with a human approach.
+We are proud that our contingent fill rate is nearly three times the industry average and we augment our retained search methodology with rigorous psychometric testing.
+We take ESG seriously, we are champions of diversity and all staff have undertaken unconscious bias training.
+We also carbon offset.

 Please contact us on 01525 864 372 / [email protected] to learn more.

 Share this Post